A Subconference of the World Design Cities Conference

 Evening

-"The Silences AI Cannot Produce" — a theatrical meditation
+"The Silences AI Cannot Produce" — an evening that steps outside the day's arguments

 2